blixuk/cheatsheet/README.md

 > cs
 ls
 ```
-Giving cheatsheet just the argument; if if there is a cheat sheet for it, it will return all the information in the cheat sheet.
+Giving cheatsheet just the argument; if there is a cheat sheet for it, it will return all the information in the cheat sheet.
 ```
 > cs ls
 # To display everything in <dir>, excluding hidden files: